tiprankstipranks

 Our business could be negatively impacted by corporate citizenship and sustainability matters.

 There are increased and increasing expectations and focus from certain investors, Brand Affiliates, consumers, employees, regulators and other stakeholders concerning corporate citizenship and sustainability matters, including environmental, social and governance matters; packaging; responsible sourcing; and diversity, equity and inclusion matters.
-In addition, some jurisdictions, including California and the European Union, have enacted laws requiring public disclosure of information in these areas, and from time to time, we announce certain initiatives and goals in these areas.
+For example, the European Union's Packaging and Packaging Waste Regulation, which was adopted in December 2024, with some of its provisions becoming effective beginning in August 2026, regulates what kind of packaging can be placed on the EU market, as well as packaging waste management and prevention measures.
+Packaging not meeting the standards will no longer be allowed on the EU market.
+In addition, some jurisdictions, including California and the European Union, have enacted laws requiring public disclosure of information in sustainability-related areas, and from time to time, we announce certain initiatives and goals in these areas.
 We could fail, or be perceived to fail, in our achievement of such initiatives or goals or in meeting stakeholders' expectations, or we could fail in complying with laws or accurately reporting our progress on such initiatives, goals and expectations.
 Moreover, the standards by which corporate citizenship and sustainability efforts and related matters are measured are developing and evolving, and certain areas are subject to assumptions.
 The standards or assumptions could change over time.
 In addition, we could be criticized for the scope of our initiatives or goals or perceived as not acting responsibly in connection with these matters, such as with our carbon footprint, recyclability of our packaging, ingredients used in our products or the sourcing of such ingredients.
 Any such matters, or related corporate citizenship and sustainability matters, could have a material adverse effect on our business.

 Tech & Innovation